 Optomap Policy for Lifetime Eye Care

-Starting July 1, 2020, we will begin taking Optomap images during every vision exam.
-We have been using this amazing technology for years as an optional test, and now feel strongly that we should be using it with every single patient.
+Our practice takes Optomap images during every vision exam.
 This is a quick service that provides a better look at your internal eye health, without dilating your eyes.
 Although this test will add an out-of-pocket cost to each patient, we feel strongly about the benefits of this type of imaging each year.
-We have discounted the price to only $20, which is lower than most every other office that offers this service.
+The patient cost is only $29, which is lower than most every other office that offers this service.

 Why is it so important?